 - Final Fantasy XI has the forest of Ronfaure as San d'Oria's easiest outside area.
 However, it also has the barren wasteland of Gustaberg and the savanna of Sarutabaruta for Bastok and Windurst, respectively.
 As San d'Oria is in some ways the most typical RPG setting, the Ronfaure = Ghibli Hills scenario still works.

 - Final Fantasy XII features Tchita Uplands and Cerobi Steppe, which are relatively untamed despite being just outside the bustling imperial capital of Archades and the port of Balfonheim, and also full of relatively high-level monsters.

 - Justified in Final Fantasy: Crystal Chronicles, where humans are literally incapable of developing outside of a set boundary due to miasma.

 - The Elder Scrolls

-- Inverted in Paradise, where believers of Mythic Dawn go to when they die.
+- Inverted in Paradise, a pocket realm of Oblivion where followers of the Mythic Dawn go to when they die.
 While it looks like something from Ghibli Hills, it's anything but.

 - World of Warcraft